tfrenkiel040/website/_posts/2025-02-10-thoughts-about-campaigns.md

 ## The message (and the product)

 The second ingredient is the **message**.
 What are you trying to communicate to the audience you've just defined?
 Usually, it's related to the product you're trying to sell.
-But in many cases, it's not about the product itself.
+But in many cases, the message is not the product itself.

-For example, **Coca-Cola** doesn't focus solely on taste or ingredients.
-They sell a feeling—**happiness**, **togetherness**, and **having a good time**.
+For example, **Coca-Cola** doesn't focus solely on taste or ingredients of their products.
+They sell a feeling: **happiness**, **togetherness**, and **having a good time**.
 They're tying their brand to that feeling.

 ### Category Entry Points